80-am/kreepr/README.md

 Kreeping social media for changes in trends and behavior.

 ## Getting Started
-Thsese instructions will get you up and running on your local machine.
+These instructions will get you up and running on your local machine.

 ```sql
 CREATE DATABASE kreepr;
 ```

-Import db.sql using mysql or a db visualization program.
+Import [db.sql](db.sql) using mysql or a db visualization program.
 ```bash
 mysql -u username -p password kreepr < ./db.sql
 ```